Saving for Retirement

 Traditional IRA

-Employees and self-employed individuals who aren't active participants in an employer-maintained retirement plan can set aside and deduct up to $5,000 for 2010 and 2011, for contributions to an individual retirement account, or for the purchase of individual retirement annuities or endowment contracts.
+Employees and self-employed individuals who aren't active participants in an employer-maintained retirement plan can set aside and deduct up to $5,500 for tax year 2016, for contributions to an individual retirement account, or for the purchase of individual retirement annuities or endowment contracts.
 This limit is reduced by contributions made to all IRAs during the tax year.
-For individuals over 50, a catch-up contribution is available (if eligible) of an additional $1000 for a total maximum of $6,000 in 2010 and 2011.
+For individuals over 50, a catch-up contribution is available (if eligible) of an additional $1000 for a total maximum of $6,500.

 An active participant in an employer plan (or whose spouse is) can't make deductible IRA contributions unless his/her adjusted gross income is below specified levels, as shown on the Individual Tax Tables.